-The Montreal Holocaust Museum is pleased to announce the reopening of its permanent exhibit starting at 11:00 am on July 6.
+The Montreal Holocaust Museum is pleased to announce the reopening of its permanent exhibit starting on February 8, 2021.

 The team has put new measures in place to ensure the safety of our visitors and staff.
 We hope to provide you with a meaningful Museum visit while following recent public health measures.
 Please read below to learn more about visiting the Museum: